Emory University: Oxford College

-Oxford College offers an Associate degree (A.A.) in liberal arts.
-Students who successfully complete Oxford College advance to Emory College of Arts and Sciences to complete their undergraduate education.
-Academic departments include Anthropology, Art, Biology, Chemistry, Economics, English, Geology, History, Languages, Mathematics & Computer Science, Music, Political Science, Philosophy, Psychology, Physics & Astronomy, Quantitative Theory and Methods, Religion, Sociology, Theater, and Women's Studies.
+Oxford College offers an associate degree (A.A.) in liberal arts.
+Students who complete Oxford College advance to Emory College of Arts and Sciences to complete their undergraduate education.

 Graduate and professional schools

-Emory University School of Medicine (1854)

-The Emory University School of Medicine offers the Doctor of Medicine (MD), Doctor of Physical Therapy, and Master of Medical Science degrees.
-Academic departments include Biochemistry, Biomedical Engineering, Biomedical Informatics, Cell Biology, Human Genetics, Microbiology/Immunology, Pharmacology, and Physiology.
-Clinical Science Departments include Anesthesiology, Dermatology, Emergency Medicine, Family & Preventive Medicine, Gynecology/Obstetrics, Hematology/Medical Oncology, Medicine (including divisions of Cardiology; Digestive Diseases; Endocrinology, Metabolism, and Lipids; General Internal Medicine; Geriatrics and Gerontology; Hospital Medicine; Infectious Diseases; Pulmonary, Allergy, Critical Care, and Sleep Medicine; Renal Medicine; and Rheumatology), Neurology, Neurosurgery, Ophthalmology, Orthopaedics, Otolaryngology, Pathology, Pediatrics, Psychiatry & Behavioral Sciences, Radiation Oncology, Radiology, Rehabilitation Medicine, Surgery, and Urology.
+Emory University School of Medicine offers the Doctor of Medicine (MD), Doctor of Physical Therapy, and Master of Medical Science degrees.

-Nell Hodgson Woodruff School of Nursing (1905)

 The Nell Hodgson Woodruff School of Nursing offers the Bachelor of Science in Nursing (BSN), Masters of Science in Nursing, and Doctor of Nursing Practice (DNP).

-Candler School of Theology (1914)
+Candler School of Theology is grounded in the Wesleyan tradition.

-The Candler School of Theology offers the Master of Divinity (M.Div.), Master of Religious Leadership (MRL), Master of Religion and Public Life (MRPL), Master of Theological Studies (MTS), Master of Theology (Th.M.), Doctor of Theology in Pastoral Counseling (Th.D.), and Doctor of Ministry (D.Min.), an online degree.

-Emory University School of Law (1916)

-The Emory University School of Law offers the Juris Doctor, Juris Master, Master of Laws, and Doctor of Juridical Science.
+Emory University School of Law offers the Juris Doctor, Juris Master, Master of Laws, and Doctor of Juridical Science.
+It was founded in 1916 and was the first law school in Georgia to be granted membership in the American Association of Law Schools.

-Laney Graduate School (1919)

 The Laney Graduate School offers the Doctor of Philosophy and Master of Arts degrees.

-Goizueta Business School (1919)

 The Goizueta Business School offers the Bachelor of Business Administration, Master of Business Administration, Executive Master of Business Administration, and a Doctor of Philosophy in Business Administration.

-Rollins School of Public Health (1990)

-The Rollins School of Public Health offers the Master of Public Health (MPH) and Master of Science in Public Health (MSPH) and Doctor of Philosophy (PhD) degrees.
-Academic Departments include Behavioral Sciences & Health Education, Biostatistics & Bioinformatics, Environmental Health, Epidemiology, Global Health, and Health Policy & Management.
+The Rollins School of Public Health offers the Master of Public Health (MPH) and Master of Science in Public Health (MSPH) and Doctor of Philosophy degrees.